ThomasOM/Pledge/README.md

 Pledge works by sending ping or transaction packets to track data being received by a client.
 Several ways of achieving this are provided by Pledge.

-You can manually send pings to and receive pings from a client, schedule pings to be sent every tick, and even use a managed solution that uses frames to limit the amount of pings sent.
+You can manually send pings to and receive pings from a client, or use a scheduler to send pings automatically at the start and end of the tick.

 For extra information, please check out the javadoc added to the API interfaces.

 # Examples
-Sending pings
+Sending and listening to pings
 ```java
 public class ExamplePlugin extends JavaPlugin implements Listener {
     private Pledge pledge;